BBQ Spaghetti Squash Sliders with Roasted Onions (vegan | vegetarian | gluten-free)

 1.5 cups BBQ Sauce (get my healthy 5-minute BBQ sauce recipe here)

-4-6 whole wheat buns (6 sliders or 4 standard, organic preferred)
+4-6 whole wheat or gluten-free buns (6 sliders or 4 standard, organic preferred)

 Preheat oven to 400 degrees (F).
 Line baking sheet with parchment paper.